lucapette/web/main/content/writing/the-books-i-read-in-2022.md

 {{< book id="48829708" title="To Sleep in a Sea of Stars" name="books/2022/to-sleep-in-a-sea-of-stars.jpg" width="200" >}}

-This book is engaging but also feels long.
-It became an amazing book because of its conclusion.
+Engaging book but also felt a little long.
+I still consider it an amazing book because of its conclusion.
+It took me by surprise and made me smile.
+Lovely.

-I definitely have not seen it coming and made the title of the book so much better.
+Also, it gave so much meaning to its title.

 What a journey.

 {{</ book >}}

 {{< book id="34507927" title="How to Take Smart Notes" name="books/2022/how-to-take-smart-notes.jpg" width="200" >}}

-I had tried to read this book once already a couple of years ago but didn't work.
+I had tried to read this book once already a couple of years ago but didn't finish it then.
 I decided to give it another try and I'm happy I read it.

 I have not integrated the technique described into my reading yet but, to be fair, I'm reading mostly fiction at the moment and the whole "how to take notes"